If you don’t like whiskey because it’s too strong, these bourbon cocktails might be the perfect middle ground for those craving a touch of sweetness.

 Did you know that the mint julep is the drink of the Kentucky Derby?
 It’s true!
 And they serve over 120,000 over that one weekend alone!

 With a drink that popular, we’d be silly not to try it, right?

 I mentioned above that the bourbon smash was a cross between the julep and a whiskey sour.

 So, while the latter brought the lemon, this drink’s flavor is all about the mint.

 Ingredients: mint leaves, simple syrup, crushed ice, bourbon, mint sprig (for garnish)

 As the weather gets colder, the last thing I want at night is a glass full of ice.

 And what better way to fight the chill than a combination of hot bourbon, lemon, and honey?

-It won’t just warm you up; it’ll also fight off any nasty winter bugs.
+Add a splash of apple cider for sweetness, and it won’t just warm you up; it’ll also fight off any nasty winter bugs.